 I have been to outer space and back.
 On the way I encountered creatures, both majestic and abhorrent.
 I have traveled through the stars, sometimes getting into scuffles with local bandits or an odd group of robots who seemed to be watching my every move.
 I have studied the local alien races and even became friendly with some of them.
 I have traversed endless menus in order to balance meters.
 I have taken a great trek through inventories that needed managing.
-And while at moments my journey was magical, I have to stop and ask myself one question: Was it worth it?
+And while at moments my journey was magical, at other times it was tedious and empty.

 My journey with No Man’s Sky has been a complicated one.
 The planet I spawned on was incredibly dull and void of interesting wildlife, so I fixed my ship as quickly as possible and took off for the next closest star.
 What I found there was incredible rock structures and an ecosystem full of odd looking creatures, both predators and prey.
 I spent multiple hours traversing this planet, observing the wildlife, and learning the language of the Gek, an alien race with whom I would soon become quite familiar.
 I repeated this pattern for about the next ten hours, jumping from planet to planet and exploring further the ones which grabbed my interest.
 Then, after playing the game a few hours every day for a week, I got the urge to travel to the center of the universe.
 I spent over five hours focusing solely on getting warp cells and slowly progressing to this so-called promised land.
 I would only make stops when I was running short on resources.
 And then when I made one of those stops, I realized my mistake in chasing this goal.
 I stopped on a lush planet with structures built into the hillside and wildlife roaming the plains.
 It was magical, and it was everything I wanted No Man’s Sky to be.
 And it also made me realize that No Man’s Sky is often something else.